Our Story

 Inspiration

 Kathy Hambrecht learned of House of Hope at a Women of Faith conference in Washington, D.C.
-Founder and president, Sara Trollinger, shared her story and vision to have a House of Hope within driving distance of every major city by the year 2010.
+Founder and president, Sara Trollinger, shared her story and vision to have a House of Hope within driving distance of every major city.
 A teenage girl currently residing at House of Hope Orlando then gave her testimony.
 Kathy was so moved by these two individuals that she knew in her heart that God was revealing His plan for her – she was to establish House of Hope in Maryland.
 He confirmed this repeatedly to her over the following months through sermons, music, readings, and even through media coverage of increased teen violence and suicides in our community.

 Now, House of Hope Maryland is a reality.
-Kathy feels blessed to be a part of this life-changing ministry and is dedicated to helping teens and families discover the hope and healing that can be found only through a relationship with Jesus Christ.
+Kathy feels blessed to be a part of this life-changing ministry and is dedicated to helping teens and families discover the hope and healing that can be found through a relationship with Jesus Christ.

 Staff